 - Sponsor A Dog – I love this option.
 It’s the next best thing you can to if you can’t adopt a dog.
 You can pick a special dog that tugs at your heartstrings.
 By sponsoring a dog, you are paying for their monthly food and medical care until they can find a permanent home.

 - Start a Meetup group in your area – this is a fantastic idea on how to spread the word in your community.
-You can check out my meetup group here.
-I just came up with the idea in September, so it’s small, but if you put time and energy into promoting it, you can have a few hundred people in no time at all.

 - Write the governments of Asian countries – this is probably one of the best things you can do.
 It’s vital that legislation is passed to make it illegal to consume dog meat.
 It’s happening slowly, but we need to keep the momentum going.